Jessica ScottAssociate Professor - Program Coordinator Deaf Education Learning Sciences

 Academic English development among secondary school students

-Jessica Scott is an assistant professor in deaf education in the Department of Learning Sciences.
+Jessica Scott is an associate professor in deaf education in the Department of Learning Sciences.
 She earned her undergraduate degree in deaf education from Flagler College, and both her Ed.M. in language and literacy with reading specialist licensure and Ed.D. in human development and education at Harvard Graduate School of Education.

 Scott began her career in deaf education as a high school English teacher at the Alaska School for the Deaf.
 While earning her master’s degree, she also worked as a reading specialist at The Learning Center for the Deaf in Massachusetts.